UofT-DSI/sampling/02_assignments/a4_data_documentation_comparison_worksheet.md

-# Assignment: Data Documentation Comparison Worksheet
+# Assignment 4: Data Documentation Comparison Worksheet

 For each of the three sources listed, find any and all available documentation for the data gathered and identify and describe the survey features indicated in the table below.
 Some may not be available for all sources.